-ECRAC requires a 10% cash match, of the total project amount, for ACHF Organization Grants.
-The cash match can include earned income, other grants/contributions, and/or cash on hand.
+ECRAC requires a 50% match and 10% of that must be a cash match.
+The match is for the total project amount.
+The 10% cash match can include earned income, other grants and contributions, and/or cash on hand.

-- 1. Earned Income Project income based on your group's past project earning experience.
-Estimate the earned income you will receive during this project. - 2.
-Other Grants and Contributions, if any Other grants, anticipated grants, and expected contributions should be listed here.
+1. Earned Income - Project income based on your group's past project earning experience.
+Estimate the earned income you will receive during this project.

+2. Other Grants and Contributions, if any - Other grants, anticipated grants, and expected contributions should be listed here.
 These funds should be already secured/anticipated.
-NOTE: If matching an ECRAC proposal with a Minnesota State Arts Board grant, reference their guidelines for limitations. - 3.
-Cash Cash on hand that is available and budgeted for the proposed project should be listed here. - 4.
-In kind In kind includes donated material, labor, or space that can be given a dollar value and is committed to the project.
+NOTE: If matching an ECRAC proposal with a Minnesota State Arts Board grant, reference their guidelines for limitations.

+3. Cash - Cash on hand that is available and budgeted for the proposed project should be listed here.

+4. In kind - In kind includes donated material, labor, or space that can be given a dollar value and is committed to the project.
 In kind should be significant items.
 Documentation must be provided for in kind contributions via a letter from the donor indicating the value of the in kind donation.
 ECRAC does recommend that all staffing in kind be itemized to determine the true value of a project.
 A sample form for documenting in kind time is available.
 In kind cannot be included as part of your 10% cash match